ethanniser/next-typesafe-url/README.md

 ## Setup

+### IMPORTANT NOTE

+**This package requires you to run your npm scripts from the root directory of your project, as well as your `pages` directory being in `root/src`.**

 ---

-**Note:** This package requires you to run your npm scripts from the root directory of your project, as well as your `pages` directory being in `root/src`.
+If you run into any issues it will most likely be the cli (*for me it works fine on my setup, but when using it in a github codespace the watch functionality wouldn't work*).

+**Assuming you have the correct directory structure as listed above**, a quick `npx next-typesafe-url` should generate the types and you'll be all set.

+*If the functions still show type errors, you can restart typescript server, but I have found a quick `crtl+click` to go the origin type file can often wake the ts server up much faster.*

 ---